mintyfrankie/project-elissa/README.md

 ├── mongodb/        # a Client for connecting to mongodb ├── scraping/       # three Spiders for scraping data from websites ├── tests/          # pytest module for testing
+├── scripts/        # some handy scripts for DevOps ├── deepnote/       # related jupyter notebooks hosted on Deepnote ├── dashboard/
+├── api/
 ```

 ## Modules